 Every engineering leader knows downtime is expensive.
-Gartner estimates that even moderate outages cost thousands of dollars per minute, and data shows that structured postmortems can cut repeat incidents by 24%.
-In 2025, with cloud-native complexity, microservices sprawl, and remote-first teams, incident management software makes for all the difference between chaos and reliability.
+Even moderate outages cost thousands of dollars per minute, and structured postmortems can cut repeat incidents significantly.
+With cloud-native complexity, microservices sprawl, and remote-first teams, incident management software makes the difference between chaos and reliability.

 The challenge most teams today face is too many alerts.
-According to reports, that get thousands of alerts per week, but only ~3% require urgent action.
-Now, that’s a very small percentage and the rest of the 97% of alerts are just noise.
+Teams get thousands of alerts per week, but only a small percentage require urgent action.
+The rest is just noise.
 Noise creates fatigue, slows MTTR, and burns out your engineers which in turn add unfair on-call rotations or missing automation, and in the end, response breaks down.

 Why do teams need incident management software at all?